lowRISC/opentitan/doc/ug/github_notes.md

 notes taken by a relatively inexperienced git user).
-If you don't intend to do this you can simply clone the main repository, instructions are in [install instructions]({{< relref "doc/getting_started" >}}) and this document can be ignored.There is much more to using git, a possible next step is to reference [Resources to learn Git](https://try.github.io/).
+If you don't intend to do this you can simply clone the main repository, instructions are in [install instructions]({{< relref "doc/getting_started" >}}) and this document can be ignored.
+There is much more to using git; a possible next step is to refer to [Resources to learn Git](https://try.github.io/).

 ## Getting a working repository